patrick-kidger/mkposters/README.md

 bash> python -m mkposters foo
 ```

 (The first time you do this MkPosters will attempt to automatically detect system architecture and install the appropriate required build of `dart-sass`.
 This was tested working on both an Apple M1 and Ubuntu x86_64 machine.)
+This will also automatically watch the `foo` directory for any updates.

 4. View poster

-Now open Firefox (*not* Chrome etc.) and navigate to `localhost:8000/poster.html`.
+Now open Firefox (*not* Chrome etc.) and navigate to `localhost:8000`.

 What you see will be based on the size of your current browser window and may differ from the PDF version.
 So next hit `Control-P` and select "Save to PDF".
 What you see in the print preview is what you'll actually end up with!